Coal Harbour District in Vancouver

 Coal Harbour is also where you board Harbour Cruises which depart for trips up Burrard Inlet, across to the North Shore, or under the Lions Gate Bridge around Stanley Park and into English Bay (the body of water, not the beach).

 TIP #1: Want to explore Stanley Park by bicycle?
-You can rent bikes from a couple of places along the Coal Harbour seawall.
+You can rent bikes from several places along the Coal Harbour seawall or on Denman Street.

 PHOTO TIP #1: The skyscrapers along Coal Harbour are usually in the shade in the middle of the day, but the views of the water and North Shore mountains are in the sun pretty much all day.
 From anywhere along the seawall you’ll find amazing shots of the city, boats and seaplanes in Burrard Inlet, and Stanley Park from across the water.
 Coal Harbour is definitely one of Vancouver’s top places to take photos.